SJRyu/Java-Onvif-client/README.md

-An example of using JAX-WS into Onvif-client.
+An example of JAX-WS into Onvif-client.

 Eclipse with JDK 7 or higher.